askupasoftware/wp-dynamic-css/README.md

 // 4.
 Nope, only three steps
 ```

-Then, create a file called `my-style.css` and write this in it:
+Then, create a file called `my-style.css` and write your (dynamic) CSS in it:

 ```css
 body {